The Recycling Solution to the EV Lithium Battery Metal Supply Challenge

-EVs have been determined as a key market designed to reduce harmful emissions across the world.
-EVs are fueled by lithium-ion batteries that typically have a five to eight-year life.
+EVs are a key market in the global fight to reduce carbon emissions.
+EVs are fueled by lithium-ion batteries which typically have a five to eight-year life.
 As the demand for EVs continues to grow, so does the demand for the elements used in the batteries, including lithium, cobalt, nickel, manganese and more.
-As such, the global supply for each of these has been significantly impacted, and there is an opportunity for renewable energy solutions aimed at recycling spent batteries to contribute to the supply of battery metals.
+As such, the global supply for each of these has been significantly impacted, and there is an opportunity for renewable energy solutions aimed at recycling spent batteries.

 Around the world, governments are starting to develop regulations aimed at spurring the development of recycling solutions from battery and EV manufacturers.
 China, for instance, has mandated that EV manufacturers need to have a solid reclamation and recycling plan for batteries.
 Regulations of this type are also being replicated in Europe, and some of Canada’s provincial governments are also making similar changes.

-The RecycLiCo technology ensures that consumer battery waste is re-used which will hopefully help reduce the amount of mining, processing and refining that is carried out in remote and politically unstable regions across the globe.
+The RecycLiCo technology ensures that consumer battery waste is re-used which will hopefully help reduce the amount of mining, processing and refining that is carried out in remote and politically unstable regions.
 The technology is also a low-cost option that requires minimal processing and has a known feedstock source when compared to the high cost of developing a mine.

 By securing spent batteries, such as nickel-manganese-cobalt (NMC), nickel-cobalt-aluminum (NCA) and lithium-cobalt-oxide (LCO), the company can easily secure feedstock for its process from across the globe.
 Additionally, the cost of the reagents to extract these materials is less than $1 per kilogram of cathode material processed.
 Another benefit of the technology is that the RecycLiCo technology produces a product that is close to battery-production ready and can be valued at premium prices.

 The process takes place in a closed loop hydrometallurgical system which releases no greenhouse gas emissions and landfill waste, has low energy consumption and recycles the water and reagents used during processing.
-The RecycLiCo technology and similar technologies are also supported by legislative bodies across the globe.
+The RecycLiCo technology and similar technologies are also supported by legislative bodies around the world.